bg-wa/twit_mobile_app/README.md

 - Check network connectivity
 - Verify API credentials in src/config/credentials.js
 - Use the Diagnostic tab to test API connectivity

+### Calendar/WebView issues
+- If the Schedule tab fails to load, use the Retry button or pull-to-refresh on Android.
+- On very constrained networks, Google Calendar may block third-party cookies/scripts; reopening the tab often resolves it.

 ## License